RedisLabs/redislabs-docs/content/rs/references/client_references/client_java.md

 ## Lettuce

-Lettuce is a scalable thread-safe Redis client providing both synchronous and asynchronous connections.
+Lettuce is a thread-safe Redis client providing both synchronous and asynchronous connections.

 ### Installing Lettuce